677 - Clay Allison - live

 you know,

-either side, you got to like the idea of like, we should just keep killing them.
+either side, you gotta like the idea of like, we should just keep killing them.

-You want that in the war.
-You want a guy that's never stop killing them.
+You want that in the war?
+You want to go?
+You can never stop killing him.

 And he can't win.
 Now, club foot-wise, where is he at?
 He's still got it?
 That doesn't go away.